 Each payment experience you make as a consumer—mortgage, credit card, and car payments, to name a few—could show up on your personal credit report.

 The same goes for your business in regards to your business credit report.
-Payments to suppliers, loan payments, commercial lease payments, auto payments, are all payment experiences that could be reported and end up on your business credit report.
-Data warehouses, like the Small Business Financial Exchange (SBFE), along with business credit reporting agencies collect the information that then shows up on your report.
+Payments to suppliers, loan payments, commercial lease payments, auto payments, are allpayment experiences that could be reported and end up on your business credit file.
+Data warehouses, like the Small Business Financial Exchange (SBFE), along with business credit reporting agencies collect the information that then shows up on your report and affects your business credit score.

 What does the Small Business Financial Exchange (SBFE) do?